Articles of Incorporation

 The Sheriff’s Department will normally issue a warning first and then cite (ticket) the vehicle if the violation has not been remedied three days after being warned.
 If the violation is not remedied within three days of the citation date, the vehicle is subject to towing.
 The non-emergency number for the Sheriff’s Department is 949-770-6011.
 Press 9 for the dispatcher.

 In accordance with our HOA Rules Sections III-V, parking restrictions, the operation and repair of vehicles, and enforcement are clearly defined.
+In short, vehicles parked outside of designated parking spaces are subject to towing without notice.
 Patrol Masters, a private security firm, provides daily patrols and enforcement actions to include warning notices and towing on our private streets.
 Vehicles parked in designated spaces can be Safe Listed for up to 20 days in a 90 day period on the Patrol Masters’ website.
 Non-listed vehicles parked in a designated space are subject to towing after 72 hours.
 Contact Patrol Masters at 949-209-6370, 949-209-6371 and 877-648-0602.

 Alternative Dispute Resolution (ADR) and Internal Dispute Resolution